 This dough is really dense.
 You get a nice upper body workout stirring the dark chocolate chips and pecans in by hand.
 And that’s a good thing because I am sure at least a little bit of dough is going to make to your mouth before the baking begins.

-Oh my!
-Yes I know, it’s my fault you are getting hungry…my bad!
-I prefer to use parchment paper instead of spraying my cookie sheet, but either work well.
+Oh my…yes I know, it’s my fault you are getting hungry…my bad!
+But before skippin down to the recipe stay tuned for this tip: I prefer to use parchment paper instead of spraying my cookie sheet.
+It keeps the cookie sheet looking newer longer!
 After baking we let the cookies rest on a cookie rack.
 My sisters and I didn’t quite ever get this concept, we went straight to dipping them in milk!

 Yep they are pretty amazing just like this…but why stop here?